Satellite truck: C-Band satellite truck

 Historically, it was necessary to install land telephone lines (also called hard or wired lines) where the TES was located.
 This was expensive and difficult to do at the time, since telephone companies were not used to setting up phone lines without notice of several days or even weeks.
 Early scrambling or encryption methods required a hard line for authorization of receive sites.
 Today, a digital cellular telephone is sufficient for most situations.

 C-Band transportable service remains a prevalent source of long-haul transmission because of its immunity to the "rain fade" that K_{u} band experiences in significant rainstorms.
 C-Band transportable services cost more than similar K_{u} service due to the robust nature of the signal, the larger physical size of the truck, and specialized nature of C-Band transmissions.

 With the advent of K_{u} band trucks (that don't require frequency coordination) and long-haul fiber-optics providing similar signal qualities, C-Band transportable service experienced a slowdown in service volume in the 1990s.
 It's still used in situations where rain-fades (a problem affecting only K_{u} band uplinks) are unacceptable and where fiber-optic links are not practical.
 C-Band uplinks are still commonly used for golf, auto racing, horse racing, and major college sports events in rural areas where local fiber interconnects to long-haul networks are either not available, or where the low number of events at the venue per year makes installation of fiber not cost effective.
 K_{u} TES' outnumber C-Band TES' around 30:1, when you consider the number of TV stations, network, and "freelance" K_{u} trucks versus the limited number of C-Band trucks.

 Even with diminished usage, C-Band transportable services are still utilized as an alternative to fiber-optic cross-country transport as an 'alternate' transmission path.
 Most broadcast networks utilize both in order to protect their remote broadcasts that may be worth millions in rightsholder fees.

-In the 2000's, high-definition television (HDTV) remote broadcasts caused a resurgence in C-Band transportable uplink services.
+In the 2000s, high-definition television (HDTV) remote broadcasts caused a resurgence in C-Band transportable uplink services.
 The major factor in its resurgence was the limited amount of available bandwidth in local and long-haul fiber-optic service; uplink systems merely required the installation of High Definition MPEG digital encoders and decoders at either end.